upbound/docs/content/upbound-marketplace/providers.md

 -->

 ## Support
-Official providers are available to all paid Upbound customers.
+Official providers are open source and available to all Crossplane users.

 Support for official providers follows the same support model for other Upbound components.

 More information is available on the [support page]({{<ref "../support.md" >}}).